 1) Orientation of the Practice

-Teach the new employee the standards, policies, procedures and protocols you have in place for your office.
+Teach the new employee the standards, policies, procedures, and protocols you have in place for your office.
 Be intentional to review these things instead of “throwing them into the fire” and expecting them to understand your policies and work culture.
 Be aware that any bad habits they’ve picked up from previous jobs may be what they bring into your practice.
 Therefore, share things like your policies on staff uniforms, body piercings, tattoos, bold hair color choices (blue, anyone?), tardiness, cell phone usage on the job, plus other important codes of conduct.
 In addition, make sure to give the new team member a tour around the practice.
-Show them where all the paperwork is, show them where the PPE is, let them know where to park, etc. Don’t expect them to automatically know these things.
-Orient them.
+Show them where all the paperwork is, where the PPE is, let them know where to park, etc. Don’t expect them to automatically know these things.
+It’s your responsibility to effectively orient them.

 Note: Your practice’s policies and code of conduct should be included in an easy-to-locate Employee Handbook.
 We always recommend having ALL employees, both new and existing, sign off on these policies.
 This includes a social media policy as well!

 2) Front Desk Staff Shadowing

 We suggest that every single new hire should spend at least a half-day shadowing a team member at the front desk.
 It’s key for everyone in your practice to possess strong phone and customer service skills as well as an understanding of the patient sales process (marketing/lead generation, calls-to-consults conversions, follow-up systems, etc.).
 Generating revenue and keeping patients coming back for more is a team effort.